 This is not to be confused with the AppleTV streaming box, which does have a BT TV app.

 BT also sold branded satellite receivers for the Sky analogue service, which were regular PAL satellite receivers with internal Videocrypt decoders.
-These were known as BT SVS receivers and were rebranded from various manufactures.
-I’m not sure why BT decided to badge their own Sky analogue boxes, from what I’ve found they don’t have any stand out feature like a caller display or internet access through the TV.
+These were known as BT SVS receivers and were rebranded from various manufacturers.
+I’m not sure why BT decided to badge their own Sky analogue boxes, from what I’ve found they don’t have any stand out features like a caller display or internet access through the TV.
 Maybe they were sold to BT customers to encourage them to sign up to Sky, rather than cable?